Polonization: Ruthenian lands

 Jogaila's successor Władysław III of Varna, who reigned in 1434–1444, expanded the privileges of the nobles to all Ruthenian nobles irrespective of their religion, and in 1443 signed a bull equalizing the Orthodox church in rights with the Roman Catholicism thus alleviating the relationship with the Orthodox clergy.
 These policies continued under the next king Casimir IV Jagiellon.
 Still, the most cultural expansion of the Polish influence continued since the Ruthenian nobility were attracted by both the glamour of the Western culture and the Polish political order where the magnates became the unrestricted rulers of the lands and serfs in their vast estates.

 In the 1569 Union of Lublin, the Ukrainian territories controlled by the Grand Duchy of Lithuania were transferred to the Crown of the Kingdom of Poland, and thus found themselves under the direct influence of the Polish culture and language.

 Ukrainian lands of Kyiv and Braclav voivodeship were rather sparsely populated and attracted a lot of settlers, mostly from Volhynia, but also from central Poland.
 One of the reasons was that serfdom was not introduced there.
 Among the settlers was also a petty nobility.
 Ruthenian, just like Lithuanian, nobility was attracted by the Polish culture, which at that time flourished.
-Many of them adopted the Polish language and customs, even converted to Roman Catholicism.
+A number of them adopted the Polish language and customs, even converted to Roman Catholicism.
 Even for those who remained faithful to the Orthodox Church and Ruthenian language, Polish political identity became very important, as they were inspiring to be part of szlachta – a ruling, privileged elite.
 It was at that time when the concept of gente Ruthenus, natione Polonus (a Poles of a Rus' religion) was born.
 It all resulted in the almost complete abandonment of Ruthenian culture, traditions and the Orthodox Church by the Ruthenian higher class.